Friday, December 01, 2017

 Christmas Tree(s) 2017

-Today after school, we piled into the back of Mr. Nielson's truck
+Today after school, we all jumped on the back of Mr. Nielson's

-and drove a few miles from the homestead to a place on the ranch
+truck and drove a few miles from our home to a spot

-There must be hundreds of thousands of pinyon
+There must be hundreds of thousands of them in

-When we all agreed on a tree, Mr. Nielson used
+After we agreed on a tree, Mr. Nielson used his chainsaw to cut

 On our way home, we played Christmas music